mozilla/moztrap-tests/README.md

 Questions are always welcome
 ----------------------------
 While we take pains to keep our documentation updated, the best source of information is those of us who work on the project.
-Don't be afraid to join us in irc.mozilla.org #mozwebqa to ask questions about our Selenium tests.
-Mozilla also hosts the #mozillians chat room to answer your general questions about contributing to Mozilla.
+Don't be afraid to join us in irc.mozilla.org [#mozwebqa][mozwebqa] to ask questions about our Selenium tests.
+Mozilla also hosts the [#mozillians][mozillians] chat room to answer your general questions about contributing to Mozilla.

 [mozwebqa]:http://02.chat.mibbit.com/?server=irc.mozilla.org&channel=#mozwebqa
 [mozillians]:http://02.chat.mibbit.com/?server=irc.mozilla.org&channel=#mozillians